moise-mulungu/mixed-react-projects/project-info/teamdm/tech/interview/junior-web-developer.md

   6. Could you illustrate a situation where your communication skills were crucial
   7. How do you create reports to communicate information to your teammates?

 DM: good info.
 I have written out answers to these types of questions, so I can review them before interviews.
 Not requiring you to do that, but I'll just say I've found it helpful.
 Live interview: it's hard sometimes to remember a good example on the spot.
-AI or chatbot interview: copy and paste.
+AI or chatbot interview: copy and paste.(ok)

 * blockers: i could not proceed with the interview live coding as yesterday due to a bad connection.